-Ochsner’s Carl “Chip” Lavie, MD, Medical Director Cardiac Rehabilitation and Prevention published a study in The American Journal of the College of Cardiology (August 2009) that established three, new benefits to consuming omega-3 fish oils based on four trials and over 40,000 participants.
+A study published in The American Journal of the College of Cardiology by Dr. Carl “Chip” Lavie established three new benefits to consuming omega-3 fish oils based on four trials and over 40,000 participants.

 - Omega-3 fish oils may prevent cardiovascular disease

 - Omega-3 fish oils may benefit in the treatment after a heart attack

 - Heart attack survivors may be able to reduce their risk of a fatal episode by as much as 30 percent, by consuming oily fish or taking supplements containing omega-3 fatty acids.

 “Consuming fish oil is both a safe and relatively inexpensive therapy to prevent cardiovascular complications,” says Lavie.
 “We’re finding that increased intake of fish oils will improve electrical activity and platelet stabilization, which is cardiovascular prevention at its best.”
 Omega-3 fatty acids have already been proven to help promote healthy heart rhythms, lower blood pressure and prevent blood clots.